 Even when the angle of divergence is sufficiently small that there is effectively perfect overlap (same set of genes have beneficial alleles in both populations), which alleles end up contributing to adaptation may differ deterministically between populations.
 Imagine two alleles (at two different loci) that are both beneficial in the two adapting populations, but with different selection coefficients across populations.
 These selection coefficients, together with the initial frequencies of the alleles, determine which allele fixes first in each population, changing the selective pressures on alleles at other loci, and thereby the overall genetic architecture of adaptation.
 More generally, the selection coefficient of a given mutation affecting a trait changes in time as the mean background trait value evolves in response to selection (e.g. Chevin & Hospital 2008 Genetics), so which allele starts spreading first has consequences for the genetic architecture of further adaptation, and the probability of parallel genetic evolution.
 This surely contributes quantitatively to your results, in addition to the more qualitative definition of sets of genes with alleles that are beneficial in both populations (proportion of overlap).

 The reviewer is absolutely correct that variation among populations in the order of fixation contributes quantitatively to our results.
-This is of course why we observe considerable variation under parallel evolution in the segregation variance under parallel evolution (original submission, Fig. 2A) despite a lack of founder effects.
+This is one of the reasons why we observe considerable variation under parallel evolution in the segregation variance under parallel evolution (original submission, Fig. 2A) despite a lack of founder effects.

 Regarding parallelism of alleles with positive but different selection coefficients in each of two populations, we acknowledge this implicitly in the original submission lines 310:314

-We avoided a more thorough explanation and investigation in our submitted manuscript due to space constraints but include several sentences explaining the reviewer’s point:
+We avoided a more thorough explanation in our submitted manuscript due to space constraints but now include several sentences explaining the reviewer’s point:

 Even under conditions that appear ‘ideal’ for genetic parallelism (i.e., θ near 0°; no founder effects) there is still quite a range of variation (observe high variation of points around black fit line in Fig. 2A).
 This is the result of many factors, including stochastic variation in which mutations fix in different populations.
 Non-parallelism in the early stages of adaptation leads to differences in the selective co-efficient of the same alleles in both populations, further promoting non-parallelism.
 (Lines XX-YY)